nzediegwu1/EventManager/README.md

 **NOTE**: Be sure to merge the latest from "upstream" before making a pull request!

 ## Licence
-This project is licensed under the [MIT License](https://github.com/nzediegwu1/EventManager/blob/develop/LICENSE)
+* This project is licensed under the [MIT License](https://github.com/nzediegwu1/EventManager/blob/develop/LICENSE)
+* Copyright ©  2018 Anaeze Nsoffor